Keep Your Joints Healthy with These Thanksgiving Dishes

 Known primarily for their high vitamin C content, citrus fruits such as oranges, lemons, grapefruits and tangerines are filled with folic acid, potassium, calcium (Agriculture, 2013) and vitamin B6.
 Not only are they delicious, they are often in season when most other fresh fruits are not.
 Instead of traditional apple, pumpkin or pecan pie, why not try a lemon cake, grapefruit shortcake or blood orange upside down cake?

 What is Thanksgiving without the traditional turkey as the main event?
 Not only is it an excellent low fat and low cholesterol substitute for other meats, this staple meat is an excellent source of lean protein.
 Protein plays a critical role in many vital functions such as building and repairing muscles which are essential in maintaining and improving joint health (Int.
 Journal of Vitamin and Nutrition Research, 2011).
-In addition to being low in fat, white turkey meat is great for helping you to maintaining your weight, which keeps extra pressure off your joints.
+In addition to being low in fat, white turkey meat is great for helping you to maintain your weight, which keeps extra pressure off your joints.

 Cranberries are high in flavonoids and antioxidants, which can reduce inflammation of the joints (Journal of Agricultural and Food Chemistry, 2002).
 To make the most of this delicious fruit, why not swap out your gravy for cranberry sauce?
 High in saturated fats, gravy contains omega-6 fatty acids which are associated with increased joint inflammation and obesity (Journal of Neurochemistry, 2013).
 Instead, puree your cranberries and spread them on your meat or vegetables to provide some moisture and nutrients.